The Polka King: Plot

-The film opens at a performance of Jan Lewan's (Black) polka band in Pennsylvania.
-Near the close of the show, he brings his wife Marla (Slate) onstage, who models amber jewelry they sell at their souvenir store.
-After the concert, Jan recounts to a happy concertgoer how he emigrated from Poland, ending up in America working every menial job available until he saved enough to begin the band.
-Lewan also recalls performing for a charity telethon where he met Marla, who was a local beauty queen.
+The film opens at a performance of Jan Lewan's polka band in Pennsylvania.
+Near the close of the show, he brings his wife, Marla, onstage to model amber jewelry, which they sell at their souvenir store.
+After the concert, Jan recounts to a happy concertgoer how he emigrated from Poland, ending up in America, working every menial job available until he had saved enough to begin the band.
+Lewan also recalls performing for a charity telethon, where he met Marla, who was a local beauty queen.

-The clarinetist in his band, Mickey (Schwartzman), visits Jan at his gift shop to tell him he wants to quit the band.
-Mickey and his bandmates suspect that Jan has gotten in over his head and cites rumors such as a woman in a costume will be a "dancing bear act".
-Jan admits to all this, convincing Mickey to "see the big picture".
+The clarinetist in his band, Mickey, visits Jan at his gift shop to tell him he wants to quit the band.
+Mickey and his bandmates suspect that Jan has gotten in over his head, and cites rumors, such as a woman in a costume being a "dancing bear act."
+Jan admits to all this, trying to convince Mickey to, "see the big picture."

 An elderly couple visits Jan and asks about investing in his band.
 He explains that they are guaranteed a 12% annual return on their investment.
 The band's misfortune starts to reverse, and Mickey thanks Jan for not having to return to Radio Shack, a job he detested.
-The state Securities and Exchange Commission office discovers Jan is taking on investors and sends investigator Ron Edwards (Smoove) to meet with him.
+The state Securities and Exchange Commission office discovers Jan is taking on investors, and sends investigator, Ron Edwards, to meet with him.
 He informs Jan that because he has not registered properly, it is illegal for him to accept investments.
 He gives Jan three days to return his investors' money and close down.

 With hundreds of thousands of dollars already invested, Jan can't meet the SEC deadline.
 When Edwards sees no further activity, he closes the case.
-However, Jan has covertly continued his investments by changing the name of his investment firm, as evidenced when the elderly couple looks to increase their investment and Jan takes their money by drafting up fresh papers.
+However, Jan has covertly continued his investments by changing the name of his investment firm, as evidenced when the elderly couple looks to increase their investment, and Jan takes their money by drafting up fresh papers.